EmergeTools/emerge-android/gradle-plugin/README.md

   // ..

   performance {
-    tag.set("release") // Tag to use for grouping builds in the Emerge dashboard projectPath.set(
+    projectPath.set(
       ":perf"
-    ) // REQUIRED - Relative gradle path from root project to the Emerge performance module }
+    ) // REQUIRED - Relative gradle path from root project to the Emerge performance module tag.set("release") // Tag to use for grouping builds in the Emerge dashboard
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()
+  }
 }
 ```